-In particular, the Investment Manager are concerned with the the governance practices of prospective SPVs and seeks to understand those of the key service providers it appoints through due diligence prior to investments.
+In particular, the Investment Manager evaluates the governance practices of prospective SPVs and seeks to understand those of the key service providers it appoints through due diligence prior to investments.

 During the holding period, representatives of the Investment Manager hold one or more seats on the board of each SPV and will oversee all major strategic and operational decisions.
-Given this structure, outside health and safety risks, the organizational (including governance) risks of the SPVs are considered limited.
-None of the SPVs have employees or management teams and therefore any employee related social factors are focused on third-party service providers.
+Given this structure, outside health and safety risks, the organizational (including governance) risks of the SPVs are limited.
+None of the SPVs have employees or management teams and therefore any employee related social factors are focused on the third-party service providers.

-With respect to the key service providers, the Investment Manager monitors the governance practices relating to each SPV through reviews against the criteria listed below.
+With respect to the key service providers, the Investment Manager monitors the governance practices relating to each SPV on an ongoing basis through regular reviews against the criteria listed below.